 How Exactly Are Student Loan Interest Rates Determined?

 Federal student loan interest rates are determined by federal law and based on the results of a U.S. Treasury auction that takes place each May.
 Rates either go up, go down, or stay the same depending on the results of that auction.
-Federal law fixes student Direct Loan interest rates at 2.05 percentage points above the 10-year Treasury yield on notes sold to investors.
-Parent PLUS Loan rates are fixed at 4.60 percentage points above the 10-year Treasury yield.
+Federal law fixes student Direct Loan interest rates at 2.05 percentage points above the 10-year Treasury high yield on notes sold to investors.
+Parent PLUS Loan rates are fixed at 4.60 percentage points above the 10-year Treasury high yield.

-The rate for the 10-year Treasury note on February 11, 2026 came in at 4.177%, so, if the May 12, 2026 Treasury auction yields the same result, the new Direct Loan interest rate for the 2026-27 academic year would be 6.23%, and the Direct Parent PLUS loan rate would be 8.78%.
+The high-yield rate for the 10-year Treasury note on May 12, 2026 came in at 4.468%.
+So, the new Direct Loan interest rate for the 2026-27 academic year is now 6.52%, and the Direct Parent PLUS loan rate is 9.07%.

 Will These Rates Apply to Private Student Loans?